upbound/docs/content/spaces/backup-and-restore.md

 - Deleting the `SharedBackup` and `SharedBackupSchedule` resources don't automatically delete the created backups, unless `useOwnerReferencesInBackup` is `true`.
 <!-- vale off -->
-- The `DeletionPolicy` in the backup specification dictates the behavior when a backup is deleted, including the deletion of the backup file from the bucket.
+- The `DeletionPolicy` in the backup specification dictates the behavior when a backup is deleted, including the deletion of the backup file from the bucket, by default it's set to `Orphan`.
+Set it to `Delete` to cleanup uploaded files in the bucket.
 For more information on the backup and restore process, check out the [Spaces API documentation](https://docs.upbound.io/reference/space-api/).
 <!-- vale on -->